Wise Vs MoneyGram

 But if you’re looking for money transfers to both popular and exotic locations – especially in cash, MoneyGram is a solid choice for their wide coverage, fast options and respectable customer service.

-Finally, if you need to transfer more than $7000 USD check out our Wise Vs OFX comparison.
+Finally, if you need to transfer more than $7000 USD check out our Wise Vs OFX comparison to see why we think OFX might be better.